Mintbase/Grants-Program/applications/perun_app_channels.md

 **How did you hear about the Grants Program?**
 Back in 2020, Dieter Fishbein motivated the Perun team to apply for a grant.
-Since then, we have successfully completed two grant projects with the Web3 Foundation.
+Since then, we have successfully completed two grant projects with the Mintbase.

 **Other project funding.**
 The Perun project receives funding from the German Ministry of Education and Science (BMBF) through the *StartUpSecure* grants program.